List of state highways in Louisiana (3100–3149): Louisiana Highway 3132

+Louisiana Highway 3132 (LA 3132) is a freeway located in Shreveport, Louisiana.
+It runs 10.25 mi in a general east–west direction from the junction of Interstates 20 and 220 to LA 523, serving as a southwestern bypass of the downtown area.
+With I-220, the highway helps to carry through traffic between the two disconnected portions of Interstate 49 (I-49), the area's main north–south route.

 Louisiana Highway 3134

+Louisiana Highway 3134 (LA 3134) is a state highway in Louisiana that serves Jefferson Parish.
+It spans 7.2 mi in a north-south direction along Leo Kerner/Lafitte Parkway between Jean Lafitte and Estelle (south of Marrero) and acts as a four-lane bypass to the older Barataria Boulevard (LA 45).

 Louisiana Highway 3136

 Louisiana Highway 3136 (LA 3136) runs 0.72 mi in a general north–south direction (signed east–west) from Parish Road 817 to LA 34 in Atlanta, Winn Parish.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 3137

 Louisiana Highway 3137 (LA 3137) runs 3.44 mi in a general north–south direction along English Turn Road, looping off of LA 39 opposite the Mississippi River from Belle Chasse, Plaquemines Parish.
 It was the original route of LA 39 before the present cut-off opened around 1968.
 LA 3137 is an undivided two-lane highway for its entire length.

 Louisiana Highway 3139

+Louisiana Highway 3139 (LA 3139) is a state highway located in both Jefferson Parish and Orleans Parish, Louisiana.
+It spans a total of 5.2 mi.
+Although it is an odd-numbered highway and is bannered north/south, it travels in a more east-to-west direction.

 Louisiana Highway 3140

 Louisiana Highway 3140 (LA 3140) runs 0.91 mi in an east–west direction off of US 61 (Airline Highway) southeast of Sorrento, Ascension Parish.
 The route is located just north of Exit 187 on I-10 and provides access to several petroleum industry facilities.
 It is an undivided two-lane highway for its entire length.